They’re called automatic slack adjusters for a reason, and the manufacturers that make them want to keep it that way.

-“ASAs often get blamed during CVSA inspections for OOS conditions, but many times the other foundation components are worn down causing overstroke conditions,” says Jon Erickson, ASA product engineer, Gunite.
+“ASAs often get blamed during CVSA inspections for OOS conditions, but many times the other foundation components are worn down causing overstroke conditions,” said Jon Erickson, ASA product engineer, Gunite.
 “Changing the ASA in this instance may allow the system to reset enough to be compliant.
 Replacing an ASA due to an OOS may get your vehicle back on the road but the other foundation components should be studied at the earliest possible convenience to verify the braking system is in acceptable condition.”

 ASAs have been in the market long before they were first mandated in 1994.
 For instance, Haldex rolled out its first U.S. version in 1980.

-“The basic design has been very stable ever since that time except for continuous improvement initiated minor changes in material and processing like seal improvement,” Petresh says.
+“The basic design has been very stable ever since that time except for continuous improvement initiated minor changes in material and processing like seal improvement,” Petresh said.
 “The only significant change occurred about 10 years ago with the design, development and production of a new model, the self-setting automatic brake adjuster.”

 Like many other components that hit the market, ASAs were designed to improve safety and lower maintenance requirements for fleets.

-“A truck owner had to make daily inspections or adjustments to the brakes before the automatic slack adjuster was implemented on trucks,” says Eric Iott, product specialist, Meritor.
+“A truck owner had to make daily inspections or adjustments to the brakes before the automatic slack adjuster was implemented on trucks,” said Eric Iott, product specialist, Meritor.
 “The inspection expense was large and the potential for error in the adjustment was much greater with manual adjustment slacks.”

 Regular maintenance and accurate trouble-shooting remains key to a long, safe service-life devoid of OOS infractions.

-Troubleshooting ASAs starts with a stroke test per “the CVSA to verify your brakes are out of adjustment,” Kealy says.
+Troubleshooting ASAs starts with a stroke test per “the CVSA to verify your brakes are out of adjustment,” Kealy said.
 “After confirming other components in the foundation brake are working correctly (such as brake shoes, drums, S-Cam, S-Cam bushing, etc.), look at the ASA.

 “Back off the brakes to check operation of the ASA,” he adds.
 “Place a wrench on the adjustment screw and apply the service brakes.
 You should see the wrench rotate in a clockwise motion which indicates the ASA is taking up the clearance between the drum and shoe.
 Greasing the S-Cam spline and clevis pin should also be included as part of this maintenance and will help with ASA removal the next time.”